libfirm/cparser/README.md

 way optimization and code generation is performed.
 The compiler supports cross compilation to multiple target architectures with a command-line switch.
 It comes with driver logic for calling assemblers and linkers as well as parsing command-line options.
-This allows it to be a drop in replacement for gcc or clang in many situations.
+This allows it to be a drop-in replacement for gcc or clang in many situations.

 Building and Installation